Lab-Kalibrasi/telollama-multi-model/README.md

 # Telollama Multi Model Plus

 Telollama is an engaging Telegram bot project built with [Deno](https://deno.land) that now utilizes [OpenRouter](https://openrouter.ai/) to access various AI models.
-The bot embodies a tsundere personality, making for fun and dynamic conversations with Telegram users.
+The bot embodies a female tsundere personality, making for fun and dynamic conversations with Telegram users.

 ![Tellolama Demo](tellolama-demo.png)